If you can see her, you’re already dead

 Plot: Sophie (Kurylenko) wakes up, hears scary noises from her parents’ bedroom and sees her dad dead.
 A psychologist arrives there to determine what happened.

-Mara is certainly flawed but still manages to be a creepy horror film with an interesting premise, with a demon that slowly infects your dreams, getting stronger until it is able to kill you, reminding me a little of Freddy Krueger in the Nightmare on Elm Street movies and the 2015 documentary The Nightmare.
+Mara is flawed but still is a creepy horror film with an interesting premise, with a demon that slowly infects your dreams, getting stronger until it can kill you, reminding me a little of Freddy Krueger in the Nightmare on Elm Street movies and the 2015 documentary The Nightmare.

-Kurylenko is great as the lead and manages to make some of the less believable scenes somewhat make sense, you could tell that she really committed to the role, while the supporting cast does the best with what little they are given.
+Kurylenko is great as the lead and makes some less believable scenes somewhat make sense.
+You could tell that she really committed to the role, while the supporting cast does the best with what little it gives them.

-Another of great aspect of the film is the demon who is brilliantly played by Javier Botet who has a history of playing freaky creatures such as Mama in the film Mama and the Slender Man in Slender Man, Whenever Mara is onscreen it is a chilling sight, made all the worse by the character not having any dialogue.
+Another of the great aspect of the film is the demon who is brilliantly played by Javier Botet who has a history of playing freaky creatures such as Mama in the film Mama and the Slender Man in Slender Man, Whenever Mara is on screen it is a chilling sight, made all the worse by the character not having any dialogue.

-This film does have some issues, which is somewhat understandable given that it was Tonge’s first feature film, the main one after the aforementioned missed Opportunites with the lore being the speed in which the characters go from not believing in demons to finding them entirely plausible, throwing you as you attempt to figure out how they are suddenly onboard with a dream infecting demon that kills people after only two incidents.
+This film has some issues, which is understandable given that it was Tonge’s first feature film, the main one after the aforementioned missed opportunities with the lore being the speed in which the characters go from not believing in demons to finding them entirely plausible, throwing you as you attempt to figure out how they are suddenly onboard with a dream infecting demon that kills people after only two incidents.
 Although nowhere near as strong a debut as Ari Aster or James Wan, Mara showed enough promise that I will monitor Tonge to see what he does next.